UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 COSMOS, word2vec, and doc2vec pipelines for the entire set (these are running in CHTC infrastructure and done to varying degrees of completion).
-None have live endpoints yet for the entire `criticalmaas` set (though we have them complete for the GeoKB-based articles). **These endpoints will be in place by the Month 3 hackathon.**
+None have live endpoints yet for the entire `criticalmaas` set (though we have them complete for the GeoKB-based articles). _These endpoints will be in place by the Month 3 hackathon._

-We will continue to integrate with TA2 to build capabilities around accessing and manipulating the literature corpus of documents from USGS and other sources.
-Since USGS documents are broadly in the public domain, TA2 performers have an opportunity to follow all extractions back to their full source material; this is usually encumbered by publisher agreements in the case of other literature sources, such as Elsevier, Wiley and the like.
-However, specific information in these source documents can be surfaced and integrated into knowledge bases, provided that the code to locate and extract the information is run within UW's CHTC environment and the output conforms to the expectations of publisher agreements (e.g., extractions constitute a derived data product, such as a list of entities and their relations, and not original unaltered content beyond short snippets of context).

-## Production of HITL interfaces

-# Index of milestone progress
+# Index of milestone progress {#sec:milestone-index}

 ## Milestones 1 and 2